2015 Building Code Proposals

 All walking surfaces such as deck boards and stair treads are

-proposed to be radiused, tapered or designed to eliminate sharp corners.
+proposed to have a radius or tapered edge, or somehow designed to eliminate sharp corners.

 The question becomes what exactly are they looking for?
 Does each